benjaminy/TenaciousCalf/README.md

 some great broad introduction presentations up on youtube and infoq.

-Researchers have done amazing work discovering persistent data structures that match (or come close to) their mutable cousins in terms of asymptotics.
+Researchers have done amazing work discovering persistent data structures that match (or come close to) their transient cousins in terms of asymptotics.
 Unfortunately, textbook persistent structures typically have very high constant-factor overhead compared to the aforementioned cousins.
 The reasons for this overhead are:

 * Persistent structures tend to be pointer-heavy.
 This is essential, not incidental.
 Large persistent structures must be split up into